joshbronson-lsst-work/tom-deploy/README.md

 Similarly, it should be possible to continuously rerun the script while fixing any issues that arise while running it.

+# Create the Administrative Account

+Create the administrative account. `kubectl` transparently manages authentication for you.
+This command runs `manage.py createsuperuser` inside the app pod to create a Django superuser.
+After this, use the web UI to sign in with the new account.

+	. scripts/common_config.sh
+    kubectl -n "$kubernetes_namespace" exec -it "deploy/tom-${tom_name_lowercase}" -- python manage.py createsuperuser

+You only need to perform this action once after the server is running.

 # Connecting to Your Instance